samclane/promptflow/docs/nodes.md

 ### EmbeddingIngest

 When pointed at a json file, will read all values into database.
 Usually linked to the [`Init`](Init) node.
-Double-click the node to point the node to the `.bin` file, and a json file with mappings between the indices and the corresponding values (usually strings).

 (EmbeddingIn)=